- Student Rights and Responsibilities at Carleton

 The documents below outline procedures for non-academic misconduct handled initially outside of the SRR.

-For any additional questions about the Student Rights and Responsibilities Policy please contact the Director of Student Affairs, Jen Sugar at (613) 520-2600 ext.
+For any additional questions about the Student Rights and Responsibilities Policy please contact the Director of Student Affairs, Shannon Clarke at (613) 520-2600 ext.
 6664.